Read This Recipe in -> Hindi

 i must also mention that the rajma served in jammu kashmir region of india are also very delicious and famous. if you get a chance to go to jammu or to the holy mata vaishno devi shrine or in kashmir, then don’t forget to order rajma chawal there. you can check the recipe here – jammu rajma masala recipe.

-punjabi rajma masala is best served with steamed rice. at home we also have rajma masala with chapatis or phulkas. you can also serve rajma masala with bread.
+punjabi rajma masala is best served with steamed rice. in fact the combo of rajma chawal is quite popular and liked by many people. at home we also have rajma masala with chapatis or phulkas or lachedar paratha. you can also serve rajma masala with bread or jeera rice.

 punjabi rajma masala recipe below:

-punjabi rajma masala recipe - simple and easy one pot punjabi rajma masala or kidney beans curry.
+punjabi rajma masala recipe - simple and easy one pot punjabi rajma masala or kidney beans curry that goes well with rice or rotis.

 - 1 cup rajma (red kidney beans), about 200 grams rajma, soaked overnight in enough water